scubuk/selenium-tuto/README.md

 #OR
 $ pip install -U selenium
 ```

+The optional –U will upgrade the existing version of the installed package to the latest version.

 * Selenium requires a driver to interface with the chosen browser.
 Download one of them.
  >  [Click for Chrome](http://chromedriver.chromium.org/downloads)